muratcangencturk/prompter/CONTRIBUTING.md

    ```
    This project uses **ESLint v8.57.0**, which is installed as a dev
    dependency.
 Make sure your editor uses this version for linting.
+   Run this command before executing `npm test` so the linter can run correctly.
 4. (Optional) Start a local web server to use the app:
    ```bash
    python3 -m http.server